-Teamwork is essential for the modern-day management of organizations (Daft, 2013).
-Personnel in higher education institutions have to work in cooperation with each other to deliver quality education to students and other stakeholders.
-Educators have to cross their comfort boundaries by designing interdisciplinary courses and activities which complement each other to provide an integrated teaching and learning system as in the case of STEM (Science Technology Engineering Mathematics) education (Hom, 2014).
-In this regard, communication is an essential ingredient that functions as the linkages among personnel in an organization, within a team, across a team, and with the management (Bateman, Snell, and Konopaske, 2016).
-This research project aimed to investigate the influence of organizational communication patterns classified into vertical, horizontal, and diagonal communication patterns upon team effectiveness in the dimensions of task accomplishment, member satisfaction, and team maintenance or intention to stay with the team.
+Teamwork is essential for modern day management of organizations (Daft, 2013).
+Personnel in higher education institutions have to work in cooperation with each other in order to deliver quality education to students and other stakeholders.
+Educators have to cross their comfort boundaries by designing interdisciplinary courses and activities which complement each other to provide an integrated teaching and learning system as in case of STEM (Science Technology Engineering Mathematics) education (Hom, 2014).
+In this regards, communication is an essential ingredient which functions as the linkages among personnel in an organization, within team, across team, and with the management (Bateman, Snell, and Konopaske, 2016).
+This research project aimed to investigate the influence of organizational communication patterns classified into vertical, horizontal and diagonal communication patterns upon team effectiveness in the dimensions of task accomplishment, member's satisfaction and team maintenance or intention to stay with the team.
 This research project provides an insight into the comparative effectiveness of each communication pattern upon team effectiveness in each dimension.